percyfal/ratatosk/doc/source/howtos/addingtasks.rst

 	   # Adds a label to parent_task target
 	   add_label = luigi.Parameter(default=())

 	   # Must be present
 	   def job_runner(self):
 	       return MyProgramJobRunner()

 	   # Here gather the *required* arguments to 'myprogram'.
 Often input
 	   # redirected to output suffices
 	   def args(self):
 	       return [self.input(), ">", self.output()]

 	   # The following functions are inherited from JobTask and changing
 	   # their behaviour is often not necessary

 	   # For single requirements, the BaseJobTask function often
 	   # suffices.
 For more complex requirements, a reimplementation is
 	   # needed.
-Idea is to generate the source name of the parent class
+Idea is to generate the target name of the parent class
-	   # that was used to generate the target
+	   # as source to the current task
 	   # def requires(self):
 	   #     cls = self.parent()[0]
 	   #     return cls(target=self.source()[0])